fun things to do with kids in germany - family travel Travel for Kids

 Germany

-German culture is genuinely familiar to children – many best-loved fairy tales, food (hamburgers and hot dogs), and family traditions such as candles on a birthday cake and the Christmas tree come from Germany.
+German culture is easily familiar to children – many best-loved fairy tales, food (hamburgers and hot dogs), and family traditions such as candles on a birthday cake and the Christmas tree come from Germany.
 People have lived in Germany since before Roman times, but for centuries it was a group of separate mini-kingdoms.
 Traveling through Germany with kids, enjoy the distinct character of each region.

 Berlin